thiviyanT/IntelliGraphs/README.md

 It can also be used as a testbed for developing new generative models.

 This library was designed to be extensible to create synthetic datasets with other custom First Order Rules constraints.

+## Advantages
+* Easy to use: Generate and manipulate Knowledge Graphs with a simple and clean Python API.
+* Flexible: Customize the number of graphs, triples, and data splits according to your needs.
+* Efficient: Fast and memory-efficient graph generation and manipulation using native Python data structures.
+* Visualization: Visualize Knowledge Graphs using the popular Graphviz package.

 ## Datasets